Aflutter-Craft/App/README.md

-A platform for image style transfer, this is the cross platform application, check here for the [API](https://github.com/Blacksuan19/Aflutter-Craft-API).
+A platform for image style transfer, this is the cross platform application, check here for the [API](https://github.com/Blacksuan19/Aflutter-Craft-API) and [here](https://github.com/Aflutter-Craft/Network) for the model implementation.

 ## Supported Platform